Small Business Insurance

 Find the right insurance partner to get your policy

-While both insurance agents and brokers can help offer small business owners insurance quotes on different policies, there are some notable differences between an agent and a broker.
+While both insurance agents and brokers can offer small business owners insurance quotes on different policies, there are some notable differences between an agent and a broker.

 • Agents represent insurers, while brokers represent the client.